 - Performance – Once the strategy has been developed, the next step is to assess the risks that could hinder a business as it strives towards its goals.
 This component assists organisations in prioritising risks based on their severity, as well as effectively responding to these risks.
 The results of which are then shared with the key risk stakeholders.

-- Review and revision – Now that risks have been prioritised along with their associated course of action, organisations can reflect on the ERM processes to examine how well they are functioning and, if the risk landscape has evolved, determine where improvements can be made.
+- Review and revision – Now that risks have been prioritised along with their associated course of action, organisations can reflect on their ERM process to examine how well it's functioning and, if the risk landscape has evolved, determine where improvements can be made.

 - Information communication and reporting – The final component of the framework helps to ensure ERM is embedded as a continual practice, where information is shared from both internal and external sources across the organisation in the areas of risk, culture and performance.